 \section{Introduction}

 One of the greatest changes in production activities over recent decades is the introduction and expansion of information and communication technology (ICT).
-The prevalence of new technology could result in a change in relative demand for different types of labor, and thus, a change in their relative wages.
-According to the concept of capital\textendash skill complementarity \citep{Griliches_RESTAT69}, the increased use of ICT would raise relative demand for skilled to unskilled labor, and thus, the relative wages of skilled to unskilled labor.\footnote{See \citet{Acemoglu_JEL02}, \citet{Bond_VanReenen_HoE07}, and \citet{Goldin_Katz_bk10} for surveys on capital\textendash skill (and technology\textendash skill) complementarity.} Nevertheless, it is unknown the extent to which the increased use of ICT can account for changes in the relative wages of skilled to unskilled labor in many advanced countries.
+The prevalence of new technology could result in a change in the relative demand for different types of labor, and thus, a change in their relative wages.
+According to the concept of capital\textendash skill complementarity \citep{Griliches_RESTAT69},\footnote{See \citet{Acemoglu_JEL02}, \citet{Bond_VanReenen_HoE07}, and \citet{Goldin_Katz_bk10} for surveys on capital\textendash skill (and technology\textendash skill) complementarity.} if ICT equipment is more complementary to skilled labor than unskilled labor, the increased use of ICT would raise the relative demand for skilled to unskilled labor, and thus, the relative wages of skilled to unskilled labor.
+Nevertheless, it is unknown the extent to which the increased use of ICT can account for changes in the relative wages of skilled to unskilled labor in many advanced countries.